princemuel/fcc/README.md

 }
 ```

-To compile and run it:
+To compile and run it

 ```console
 $ target/release/fcc ~/hello.c -o ~/hello